sruj75/test-driven-learning/PRD/frontend.md

 - Transform the Resource screen into an interactive Playground where users complete a personalized to-do list of tasks (videos, summaries, reading).
 - Features:
   - Adaptive to-do list based on test-identified knowledge gaps
-  - YouTube video tasks with "Watched" tracking and helpful/not helpful feedback
+  - Audio task segments with "Listened" tracking and helpful/not helpful feedback
   - LLM-generated video summaries and AI-generated reading materials ("chapters")
   - In-app AI Tutor chat for real-time Q&A during Playground sessions
   - Task completion gating before proceeding to the next test
 - UI & Technical Considerations:
-  - New Playground API integrating YouTube Data API, LLM endpoints, and task management
+  - New Playground API integrating OpenAI Speech APIs, LLM endpoints, and task management
   - State management for test-playground transitions and task progress
   - New UI components: task list, chat interface, summary modules